 Virginia is currently the second largest importer of electricity in the country, purchasing more than 30% of its electricity off the grid, and will need to expand generation capacity by an estimated 7,000 MW over the next 10 years, McDonnell said.
 "We've got to find a way, working together on the production front, to expand supply and capacity of energy here in our state."

 The goal, he said, should be "a commercially practicable power generation source using the maximum number of Virginia natural resources."

-Included in that mix should be everything from coal -- the state has been called "the Saudi Arabia of coal" -- to solar, biomass, animal waste and biofuel, McDonnell said.
+Included in that mix should be everything from coal -- the state has been called "the Saudi Arabia of coal" -- to nuclear, wind, solar, biomass, animal waste and biofuel, McDonnell said.

 ©Copyright 2010 Intelligence Press Inc. All rights reserved.
 The preceding news report may not be republished or redistributed, in whole or in part, in any form, without prior written consent of Intelligence Press, Inc.